l22chi/mask-recognition/README.md

 > docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]
 >```

-You can use the -it parameter and bash to launch the container in interactive mode through a CLI window to access OpenCV commands (c.f. official Docker documentation: https://docs.docker.com/engine/reference/run/).
+You can use the -it parameter and bash to launch the container in interactive mode through a CLI window to access OpenCV commands (c.f. [official Docker documentation](https://docs.docker.com/engine/reference/run/)).

-You also have the possibility to mount the image containing the stable version of OpenCV 3.4.0 directly from Docker Hub (https://hub.docker.com/repository/docker/l22chi/opencv-ubuntu).
+You also have the possibility to mount the image containing the stable version of OpenCV 3.4.0 directly from [Docker Hub](https://hub.docker.com/repository/docker/l22chi/opencv-ubuntu).
 Note that if you are using a version of OpenCV from an image, you will need to create a gateway between your host system and the Docker container in order to access your data (images, .info files etc.) when using OpenCV commands (e.g. opencv_createsamples, opencv_traincascade).
 You can also copy your data folder as soon as the image is mounted by configuring the COPY line of the dockerfile (by default it is configured to copy data from the classifiers-constructor folder).
 The structure is as follows:

 > ```bash